demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Containment_Plan_-_Clear_User_Sessions_README.md

 This playbook is one of the sub-playbooks in the containment plan.
-This playbook handles the clearing of users' sessions as a crucial step in the containment action.
-(Currently, the playbook supports only Okta.)
+The playbook executes actions to clear the users' sessions, which is a crucial step in the containment process. (currently, the playbook supports only Okta)

 ## Dependencies